What happens to your student loans if you go away?

-- Federal loans: Loans directly to a person through the US Department of Education are printed ("forgiven") on that person's death, once the necessary documentation has been submitted.
+- Federal Loans: Loans given directly to a person through U.S. Department of Education are printed ("forgiven") upon that person's death, once the necessary documentation has been submitted.
 Read more information about federal student loans at StudentAid.gov.

-- Parent PLUS loans: As a type of federal student loan, these are also taken out in the event of death.
+- Parent PLUS loans: As a type of federal student loan, these are also taken out at the time of death.
 This includes the death of the student or the death of a single parent to whom the loan is granted.
 (If the loan is issued to two parents and one dies, the surviving parent is still responsible for repaying the loan.)

-- Private loans: Here it gets tricky.
+- Private loans: Here it becomes difficult.
 Loans issued by private organizations such as banks, credit unions or government-affiliated organizations each have their own conditions for how debts are handled after death.
-In general, however: Many private student loan debts become the estate's responsibility.
+In general, however: Many private student loan debts become the responsibility of the estate.
 If you have private student loans, contact your individual lender to understand your personal obligation.

 What about Cosigners and spouses?